PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 Commented out the icon in the index.cshtml file and added the javascript file into the wwwroot>js named as "category.js" file.
 Also added the provided code into the category.js file.
 Added the @section call to the category.js script.
 Added the IAction result to the controller and added a view.
+Added the Upsert view in the Category and added the given code from the Category Upsert View.txt into the new Upsert.cshtml.
+Then created a partial view for EDIT|BACK in general Views>Shared folder for "_CreateAndBackToListButton.cshtml".